 Your HVAC system can benefit from these same type of services.
 Just like visiting the dentist, 2 times a year is normally the right frequency, although for different reasons.
 Planned maintenance twice a year is split between your Air Conditioning unit in the spring and your furnace in the fall.
 If you have a heat pump, then it gets the twice-a-year treatment because it just keeps running all year long.

 Your AC or Furnace needs a cleaning, just like your teeth.
 This removes dust and dirt on coils and burners that prevent the system from working as efficiently as it is supposed to.
-Checking things like freon, electrical components, and coils are necessary to maximize equipment life, prevent excessive electrical consumption, and minimize system failures.
+Checking things like freon, electrical components, coils, and moving parts are necessary to maximize equipment life, prevent excessive electrical consumption, and minimize system failures.
+Regular checkups can also make sure that your HVAC equipment is operating safely and isn’t leaking carbon monoxide into your home.

 Can I do Any of this Maintenance Myself?